 Ice age.

-So in other words, it'll be cold this year, and in after two years of really cold weather, we'll think, hmm, maybe next year is going to be pretty cold, better put some extra insulation in this factory, or you know, better make our greenhouse a little thicker, that kind of thing.
+And after two years of really cold weather, we'll think, hmm, maybe next year is going to be pretty cold.

-Uh especially since we're going to end up being local, okay.
+Especially since we're going to end up being local, okay, so the problems will become localized.

-So uh this is good for us.
+So this is good for us.

-The resiliency on our food system as it rebuilds will mean that you, if you're in the Northeast or in the northern part of the United States, you won't be dependent on what happens to labor conditions in California for vegetables in the winter.
+The resiliency on our food system as it rebuilds will mean that if you're in the Northeast or in the northern part of the United States, you won't be dependent on what happens to labor conditions in California for vegetables in the winter.

 Because if they're not grown locally for you, you won't have them.